Frank Sinatra: 1960–1980: Later career

-Due to an obligation, Sinatra owed to 20th Century Fox for walking off the set of Henry King's Carousel (1956).
-(Note: Sinatra had stormed off the set when he learned that the film was to be shot in both Cinemascope and a new 55-millimeter process.
-Refusing to make "two pictures for the price of one", he left the production and did not return.
-Fox initially sued Sinatra for a million dollars for breach of contract and replaced him with Gordon MacRae.
-Fox agreed to drop the claim on condition that he appear in another picture of theirs.)
-He starred opposite Shirley MacLaine, Maurice Chevalier and Louis Jourdan in Can-Can (1960).
+Due to an obligation Sinatra owed to 20th Century Fox for walking off the set of Henry King's Carousel (1956), he starred opposite Shirley MacLaine, Maurice Chevalier and Louis Jourdan in Can-Can (1960).
 Sinatra earned $200,000 and 25% of the profits for the performance.
 Around the same time, he starred in the Las Vegas-set Ocean's 11 (1960), the first film to feature the Rat Pack together and the start of a "new era of screen cool" for Santopietro.
 Sinatra personally financed the film and paid Martin and Davis fees of $150,000 and $125,000, respectively, sums considered exorbitant for the period.
 He had a leading role opposite Laurence Harvey in The Manchurian Candidate (1962), which Sinatra considered to be the role he was most excited about and the high point of his film career.
 Vincent Canby, writing for the magazine Variety, found the portrayal of Sinatra's character to be "a wide-awake pro creating a straight, quietly humorous character of some sensitivity."
 He appeared with the Rat Pack in the western Sergeants 3 (1962), and again in the 1964 gangster-oriented musical Robin and the 7 Hoods.
 For his performance in Come Blow Your Horn (1963), adapted from the Neil Simon play, Sinatra was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.